heyzua/choosy/README.markdown

 opinionated software.

 This library should:
   - Make creating command line clients relatively easy.
   - Allow you to add validation logic for your arguments within the parsing phase, allowing for dependencies between options, so that you can more easily validate related options (i.e. if the
-  <pre>--bold</pre> flag requires the <pre>--font Arial</pre> flag,
+    <code>--bold</code> flag requires the <code>--font Arial</code> flag,
-  then you should be able to ask for the <pre>--font</pre> option to be validatedfirst, and then the <pre>--bold</pre> option.
+    then you should be able to ask for the <code>--font</code> option to be validatedfirst, and then the <code>--bold</code> option.
   - Allow you to customize its output using simple ERB templates, so that you can (dynamically) change the output you present to your end user without relying upon my formatting.
 You should even be able to add internationalization printing with relatively little effort.

 This library should never:
   - Interact with your execution logic.
 You can attach executors to commands for convenience, but the execution phase should be delegated to you, not the parsing library.
 Separation of concerns, people.
   - Rely on display or user interface libraries like Highline, since this is only for parsing command lines.
   - Pollute your namespaces with my DSL function names.
 (I really, really hate it when libraries do this.)

 # Examples